XdpCs/XdpCs/README.md

 ## Hey, I'm Alan Xu 👋.

 I'm now trying different directions to find what I like.
-* 🧐 Enjoy any project that uses the Go and Solidity programming language.
+* 🧐 Enjoy any project that uses the Go, Rust and Solidity programming language.
-* 💻 With 4 years of Software Engineering education and 2 years of development working experience.
+* 💻 With 4 years of Software Engineering education and 3 years of development working experience.
-* 🌱 Currently, learning English, Go, Solidity, Mysql, and Redis.
 * ✍🏻 Blog at [xdpcs.github.io](https://xdpcs.github.io).
 * 📧 Reach me by [sending me an email](mailto:xdpcsyy@gmail.com).
 ---